he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Exquisite Sword Cane.md

 **Concealable:**

 This weapon is designed to be inconspicuous or easily concealed.
-You gain a +2 circumstance bonus to [[Stealth]] checks and DCs to hide or conceal a weapon with this trait.
+You gain a +2 circumstance bonus to [[DATABASE/skill/Stealth|Stealth]] checks and DCs to hide or conceal a weapon with this trait.

 **Finesse:**